African Pygmies: Music

 The African Pygmies are particularly known for their vocal music, usually characterized by dense contrapuntal improvisation.
 Simha Arom says that the level of polyphonic complexity of Pygmy music was reached in Europe in the 14th century, yet Pygmy culture is unwritten and ancient, some Pygmy groups being the first known cultures in some areas of Africa.

 Music permeates daily life, with songs for entertainment, special events, and communal activities.
-The Pygmie people are known to use an instrument called the n'dehou which is a bamboo flute.
-The n'dehou only produces a single sound, however, the person using this instrument would wield their breath and inhale making high-pitched sounds; this allows the individual to make polyrhythmic music using a one-note instrument.
+The Pygmy people are known to use an instrument called the n'dehou, which is a bamboo flute.
+The n'dehou only produces a single sound; however, the person using this instrument would wield their breath and inhale making high-pitched sounds; this allows the individual to make polyrhythmic music using a one-note instrument.
 Along with the different sounds of the breath and the n'dehou, the musician may also stomp their feet or tap on their chest to add even more dimension and complexity to the music.
 The n'dehou was popularized by Francis Bebey, a Cameroonian musical artist.

 Polyphonic music is found among the Aka–Baka and the Mbuti, but not among the Gyele (Kola) or the various groups of Twa.

 Contemporary issues in society

 Enslavement, cannibalism, and genocide

-In the Republic of Congo, where Pygmies are estimated to make up between 1.2% and 10% of the population, many Pygmies live as slaves to Bantu masters.
+In the Republic of Congo, where Pygmies are estimated to make up 1.2–10% of the population, many Pygmies live as slaves to Bantu masters.
 The nation is deeply stratified between these two major ethnic groups.
 The Pygmy slaves belong from birth to their Bantu masters in a relationship that the Bantus call a time-honored tradition.
 Even though the Pygmies are responsible for much of the hunting, fishing and manual labor in jungle villages, Pygmies and Bantus alike say Pygmies are often paid at the master's whim: in cigarettes, used clothing, or even nothing at all.
 In 2022, after decades of facing these conditions and working to get legal protections for the Pygmies, a group of 45 indigenous organizations successfully petitioned the Democratic Republic of the Congo (DRC) government, and the Promotion and Protection of the Rights of the Indigenous Pygmy Peoples, the first legislation in the country that recognizes and safeguards the specific rights of the Indigenous pygmy peoples, was signed into law.

-In the Democratic Republic of the Congo, during the Ituri Conflict, Ugandan backed rebel groups were accused by the UN of enslaving Mbutis to prospect for minerals and forage for forest food, with those returning empty handed being killed and eaten.
+In the Democratic Republic of the Congo, during the Ituri conflict, Ugandan backed rebel groups were accused by the UN of enslaving Mbutis to prospect for minerals and forage for forest food, with those returning empty handed being killed and eaten.

 In 2003, Sinafasi Makelo, a representative of Mbuti pygmies, told the UN's Indigenous People's Forum that during the Congo Civil War, his people were hunted down and eaten as though they were game animals.
 In neighboring North Kivu province there has been cannibalism by a death squad known as Les Effaceurs ("the erasers") who wanted to clear the land of people to open it up for mineral exploitation.
 Both sides of the war regarded them as "subhuman", and some say their flesh can confer magical powers.